Niangmohamed/Object-Detection-using-YOLO/README.md

 </div>

 <p align="justify">Since there is an object in this grid, pc will be equal to 1. bx, by, bh, bw will be calculated relative to the particular grid cell we are dealing with.
 Since car is the second class, c2 = 1 and c1 and c3 = 0.
 So, for each of the 9 grids, we will have an eight dimensional output vector.
 This output will have a shape of 3 X 3 X 8.
 So now we have an input image and it’s corresponding target vector.
-Using the above example (input image – 100 X 100 X 3, output – 3 X 3 X 8), our model will be trained as follows.</p>
+Using the above example (input image – 100 X 100 X 3, output – 3 X 3 X 8), the model will be trained as follows.</p>

 <p align="center">
   <img src="https://github.com/Niangmohamed/Object-Detection-using-YOLO/blob/353a2be4fd8750b044c4f0c3bcbe3168d200c043/images/image-5.png"/>